hyperledger/fabric/docs/source/install.rst

 Look at the names for each image; these are the components that will ultimately comprise our Hyperledger Fabric network.
-You will also notice that you have two instances of the same image ID - one tagged as "x86_64-1.x.x" and one tagged as "latest".
+You will also notice that you have two instances of the same image ID - one tagged as "amd64-1.x.x" and one tagged as "latest".
+Prior to 1.2.0, the image being downloaded was determined by ``uname -m`` and showed as "x86_64-1.x.x".

-.. note:: On different architectures, the x86_64 would be replaced
+.. note:: On different architectures, the x86_64/amd64 would be replaced
           with the string identifying your architecture.

 .. note:: If you have questions not addressed by this documentation, or run into